Federal Reserve Act: Monetary expansion in World War I

-In June 1917 Congress passed major amendments to the Act in order to enable monetary expansion to cover the expected costs of World War I, which the US had just entered in April.
+In June 1917 Congress passed major amendments to the Act to enable monetary expansion to cover the expected costs of World War I, which the US had just entered in April.
 The amendments allowed a more flexible definition of the gold backing the dollar currency in circulation.
 This relaxation de facto allowed less gold backing for each dollar note, and enabled the currency in circulation to more than double from $465m to $1247m just from June to December 1917.
 This reform has been argued to have been necessary to finance the expected $2 billion dollar cost of participating in the war for a year.
 Price inflation followed.

 Charter extension

 The Federal Reserve Act originally granted a twenty-year charter to the Federal Reserve Banks: "To have succession for a period of twenty years from its organization unless it is sooner dissolved by an Act of Congress, or unless its franchise becomes forfeited by some violation of law."
 This clause was amended on February 25, 1927: "To have succession after the approval of this Act until dissolved by Act of Congress or until forfeiture of franchise for violation of law."
 The success of this amendment is notable, as in 1933, the US was in the throes of the Great Depression and public sentiment with regards to the Federal Reserve System and the banking community in general had significantly deteriorated.
-Given the political climate, including of Franklin D. Roosevelt’s administration and New Deal legislation, it is uncertain whether the Federal Reserve System would have survived.
+Given the political climate, including of Franklin D. Roosevelt's administration and New Deal legislation, it is uncertain whether the Federal Reserve System would have survived.